 What kinds of classroom projects are considered?

-- Clearly explain how the items requested for funding are vital to the project's successful completion
+- Clearly explain how the items requested for funding are vital to the project's successful implementation and completion

-- Designed to improve, advance and enrich student learning
+- Are designed to improve, advance and enrich student or teacher learning

-- Flexible and appropriate for targeted stage of student development
+- Are flexible and appropriate for targeted stage of student development

 - Range from formative ideas that explore learning concepts to full tested models that are ready to be adopted and disseminated

-- Include additional support from other sources for larger projects
+- Include secure commitments of additional support from other sources for larger projects

-- Networking; mentoring; interdisciplinary or team-teaching; and teacher training/professional development
+- Offer networking; mentoring; interdisciplinary or team-teaching; and teacher training/professional development components

-- Includes study of electricity and electricity production
+- Include, but are not limited to, the study of electricity and electricity production

 Grants may be used to compensate experts who come to work with students, but not to pay teachers or staff.
-Resources requested should be integral components of a well-planned classroom project/lesson plan, and important to its success.
+Resources requested should be integral componentsof a well-planned classroom project/lesson plan, and vital to its success.

 What is not supported by this STEM Classroom grant?

-This grant is for resources needed for individual classroom projects.
-If more than one classroom is undertaking the same or a very similar project, only one grant per school may be awarded.
+FirstEnergy Classroom STEM Grants support individual classroom projects or teacher professional development.
+If multiple classrooms are undertaking the same or a very similar project, only one grant per school may be awarded.
 The following are not supported by this grant: